 We can be more specific by listing out many of the sub-processes that make up the Process of Continuing Creation.
 Some of them are words that end in “-sis,” like synthesis, photosynthesis, catalysis, electrolysis, and analysis.
 Others are words that end in “-ence,” like transference, transcendence, and emergence.
 And there are process-words that appear to be fairly unique – like birth, life, growth, and death.

 But the biggest group of sub-processes seems to be words that end in “-ion.”
 In no particular order, these include:

 Creation, differentiation, combination, competition, cooperation, fusion, evaporation, crystallization, eruption, formation, reproduction, invention, fission, radiation, escalation, differentiation, combination, evolution, reaction, ionization, accretion, socialization, education, fertilization, dissolution, dispersion, creative-destruction, democratization, demarcation, taxation, representation, delineation, gentrification, predation, attraction, perforation, transformation, erosion, hydration, reduction, polymerization, condensation, visualization, symbolization, expression, enumeration, codification, comprehension, sterilization, vaccination, mobilization, transportation, navigation, decoration, randomization, replication, migration, and construction.

 None of these processes are Omnipresent, Omni-benevolent, Omniscient, or Omnipresent.
-Therefore, the summation of them all is not a mythical “Omni-God;” rather, their summation is the very real and imperfect G>O>D>, the “Process of All Processes.”
+Therefore, the summation of them all is not a mythical “Omni-God;” rather, their summation is the very real and imperfect Growing, Organizing, Direction, the “Process of All Processes.”